Recursive Solution of Initial Value Problems with Temporal Discretization: Runge-Kutta Euler Operator

 To prove the \ac{UIC} property, first we note that, as all the operations in~\eqref{eq:Phi_R} are monotonic, so is $\Phi^{\mathrm{R}}_{(u,u',u'')}(Q)$.
-Furthermore, as $\phi$ is rounded, then, by~\eqref{eq:def_phi_star_X_to_D}, together with the fact that each partition may have only finitely many partition points, we have:
+Furthermore, for any given $\psi \in {\mathcal{W}}_{\mathcal{D}}$, as $\psi$ is rounded, then, by~\eqref{eq:def_phi_star_X_to_D}, together with the fact that each partition may have only finitely many partition points, we obtain:

 From~\eqref{eq:d_b_eps_phi_star_R}, combined with Scott continuity of $u$ and $u'$, we deduce:

 \end{proof}

 \begin{definition}[Euler Operator $F^{\mathrm{R}}$] The scalar Runge-Kutta Euler operator: